active-group/reacl/doc/intro.md

 - design classes with arguments, application state and actions via pure expressions and functions,
-- isolate the imperative parts like primitive event handlers via `send-message!` from the pure parts,
+- isolate the imperative parts like primitive event handlers from the pure parts via `send-message!`,
-- break down an application into small reusable classes, resp. combine components into a whole application.
+- break down an application into small reusable classes, resp. combine components to a whole application.

-Some of the things not covered:
+Some of the things not covered are:

 - other kinds of bindings like `reacl/bind-local` and `reacl/use-reaction` and when to use them,
 - further narrowing down a binding with `reacl/focus`,
 - how to check invariants and the validity of application state and arguments to prevent bugs (the `validate` clause of a class)
-- how to write unit tests for classes,
+- how to unit test your classes, for which Reacl contains comprehensive tools,
-- how to find bugs via tracing what happens at runtime (see `reacl2.trace.console`),
+- how to find bugs and performance issues by tracing what happens at runtime (see `reacl2.trace.console`),
 - how to access DOM elements from outside of their event handlers (see `reacl/refer`),
 - when components are re-rendered and how to optimize for